-“Shift left” encapsulates the idea that by moving or tackling tasks earlier in a process’ timeline (i.e. “further left”), you can significantly increase efficiency and better prepare your organization’s operations.
+“Shift Left” encapsulates the idea that by moving or tackling tasks earlier in a process’ timeline (i.e. “further left”), you can significantly increase efficiency and better prepare your organization’s operations for potential challenges.

 While the term originated with software development, it can be applied to shifting any testing, verification, preparation, or execution earlier within a process.